 India’s $2.2 trillion economy may be elephantine, but it made a sharp turn on 1 July through a massive reform of its complex taxation system.
 A new and unified tax, GST (Goods and Service Tax) replaced hundreds of overlapping and cascading ones at the central and state level.
 It is expected to bring 25% more businesses under the tax net and provide a 4.2% boost to the country’s GDP.
+Of the 8 million businesses that already paid taxes, about 5 million have migrated to the new GST and are bracing themselves now for the most important GST event— filing returns.

 India’s too-big-to-fail GST infrastructure